jstitch/MambuPy/docs/source/mambu_rest.rst

 * :py:obj:`datetime.datetime`, it's not a native type, but we consider it to be of really high value to convert it.
 There are some gotchas to consider when using datetime objects, as any developer using datetimes may know.
-Please refer to the corresponding section below.
+Please refer to the corresponding :ref:`section below <datetime-object-gotchas>`.
 * :py:obj:`str` are the default case, every other case not being able to be converted to some of the previous types is left as is.